Windows Backup Error Code 0x8078002a [Fixed]🏅

 Method 5: Set Up Windows Again

-If all means above fall, the only way left is to reinstall your Windows.
+If all the above steps fail, the only way left is to reinstall your Windows.
 Here is what you should follow:

 Step 2: Click Get Started under the Reset this PC section.